Students should report any emergencies to Suffolk Police (SUPD) at 617-573-8111.

-Call or come directly to the Counseling Center, located on the 5th floor of 73 Tremont Street.
-The phone number is (617) 573-8226.
+Call or come directly to Counseling, Health and Wellness, located on the 5th floor of 73 Tremont Street.
+The phone number is 617-573-8226.

 For mental health emergencies after hours or on weekends

-For more information about other health services available for Suffolk students, please visit Health Services on the Web.
+For more information about counseling and health services available for Suffolk students, please visit Counseling, Health and Wellness on the Web.

 All Suffolk University students are required to submit (or confirm) current emergency contact information each semester and when such information changes.
 This will ensure that the University has current and accurate information in the unfortunate event of a student or campus emergency.

-In the event of a major emergency or campus shutdown affecting the Suffolk University community, students will automatically receive an emergency communication via voice mail and text messaging through the University’s provider, Connect-Ed, on all of the phone numbers provided by students.
-For additional information, please go to the University’s web site.
+In the event of a major emergency or campus shutdown affecting the Suffolk University community, students will receive an emergency communication via the University’s emergency notification provider, Rave.

 It is students’ responsibility to maintain accurate and up-to-date contact information in the system.